joelroberts422/Basic_Automated_Trader/README.md

 # Basic_Automated_Trader
 It will trade with some data using an api.
-More details to come.
 This text is an edit.